galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-analysis-with-askomics-it/tutorial.md

 >    - {% icon param-file %} *"Datasets to load into AskOmics"*: `DE results`, `Mus musculus annotation`, `Gene Symbols`, `QTL`, `Homolog groups` and `neXtProt abstraction`
 {: .hands_on}

-Wait for AskOmics to be ready to use: click on the **view** link when it appears.
+Wait a few seconds (or minutes if computing resources are busy) for AskOmics to be ready to use.
+A **view** link should appear in the confirmation box just after clicking on the **Execute** button.

+AskOmics is an *Interactive tool*.
+It means that when you launch it, it will stay in running state (yellow background) in your History.
+As long as it stays in this running state, you can access it by looking in the "User" > "Active Interactive Tools" menu (click on its name to view it).
+When you no longer need it, you can stop it by deleting it from your history, or using the "Stop" button in the "User" > "Active Interactive Tools" page.

+Keep in mind that as long as this tool runs, it uses computing resources, so don't forget to stop it when you no longer have use for it.

+Once the AskOmics Interactive Tool is ready, you should see a start page looking like this:

 ![home page](images/home.png "AskOmics home page")

-Once the Interactive Tool is launched, AskOmics displays the start page.
  You can see that there is no data available yet.
 It's because data needs to be integrated: it is the next step.

 # Integrate input files into AskOmics